 I am a PhD student in the School of Mathematics and Statistics at the University of Sydney.
-I am currently studying discrete Painlevé equations under the supervision of Prof. Nalini Joshi.
-I look at the solutions of these equations by using asymptotics.
-I am also interested in the associated linear equations, i.e. Lax pairs, the corresponding flows and special solutions of discrete and continuous Painlevé equations, as well as the geometry behind these.
+I am currently studying the Painlevé equations (both continuous and discrete) under the supervision of Prof. Nalini Joshi.
+I study the behaviours of these equations by using the method of asymptotics, in particular the method of averaging.
+I am also interested in the special solutions of discrete and continuous Painlevé equations, the associated problem (ie the isomonodromy deformation method), as well as the geometry behind these.

 I completed my honours degree in 2012, supervised by Prof. Nalini Joshi, studying Darboux transformation on nonlinear differential equations.

 f(x,y)=(x^4 + y^4 - x^2 - y^2)^2-9 x^2 y^2, an algebraic curve with 5 ordinary